 I hope you had a wonderful July 4th celebration yesterday with family and friends.
-My family had a great time celebrating at a friend’s house with delicious barbecue followed by fireworks nearby.
+My family had a great time celebrating at a friend’s house with a delicious barbecue followed by fireworks nearby.
 Our friend is a master of smoking the most delicious baby back ribs and I’ll be featuring him and his smoked rib recipe later on.

 Today I’m guest posting at an extraordinary cook and photographer – Lori Lynn’s blog, The Taste With The Eyes.

-As the blog name suggests, the recipes featured on the web site are simply eye candy for anyone into exquisitely prepared food and gorgeous photos.
+As the blog name suggests, the recipes featured on the website are simply eye candy for anyone into exquisitely prepared food and gorgeous photos.
 When I look at the food pictures in Lori Lynn’s posts, they are not ordinary food that I can imagine myself cooking.
 In fact, it almost feels like I am at an art gallery that’s exhibiting food photography.
-Her creations are so beautiful that you easily taste with your eyes first (unfortunately it’s blog so you can’t actually taste it too.
+Her creations are so beautiful that you easily taste with your eyes first (unfortunately it’s a blog so you can’t actually taste it too.
 How sad!).
 It’s a cliche but I have to say it here.
 If you haven’t visited her blog before, you must stop by.
-Among her posts, some of my favorites are summer’s chilled soup star and meyer lemon and pink rose risotto.
+Among her posts, some of my favorites are summer’s chilled soup star and Meyer lemon and pink rose risotto.

 I’ve known Lori Lynn and her blog for about a year and she’s now celebrating her 5th blog anniversary this month.
 I am honored that she has invited me to participate on her site, where she displays outstanding food that I truly admire.
 If you are a food blogger, you’ll understand what I mean.
 I cherish her culinary talent and friendship and hope to continue learning from her.

 I won’t continue babbling on and it’s much easier to for me to explain if you just pop over and take a look at her creations.
 For the guest post, I cooked something exotic as per her request.
-Please check the recipe as well as detail information about gyutan by clicking HERE.
+Please check the recipe as well as detailed information about gyutan by clicking HERE.

-Gyutan is one of the popular item to order at yakiniku (Japanese barbecue) restaurants.
+Gyutan is one of the popular items to order at yakiniku (Japanese barbecue) restaurants.
 We usually grill these thinly sliced beef tongue and flavor it with salt.
 However, the way my husband and I like to eat gyutan is with yuzu juice and yuzu kosho (citrus pepper).

 Yuzu is a citrus fruit fondly used for many Japanese dishes and desserts.
 We use the aromatic zest is for garnishing and its juice for seasoning.
 It’s quite hard to find fresh yuzu fruit, so I get this yuzu juice bottle from a Japanese supermarket.